squarism/squarism.github.io/_posts/2015-07-08-encoding-in-ruby-and-everywhere.markdown

 {% endhighlight %}

 We could do this all day and not flip a bit.
-It's just not modifying the byte sequnce and that's really what the data is.
+It's just not modifying the byte sequence and that's really what the data is.

 So that's the happy path with ASCII.
 It just sort of luckily works because of history and other things that are complicated.
 The more